kunnjjj/JSTransformationTests/src/__tests__/conjointProblem/README.md

 // SAMPLE CASE(s)

-### Part 3
+### Part 3 (Count Valid Features)

-Problem Statement: You are given a list of features, and a list of exclusion groups, You need to calculate, the total number of valid products.
+Problem Statement: You are given a list of features, and a list of exclusion groups at-most (2), You need to calculate, the total number of valid products.
 If a product contains all the feature-value pairs defined in an Exclusion Group, it is considered invalid.

 // SAMPLE CASE(s)